 By late 2016, “Just find me on Amazon” wasn’t working for Sarah and David anymore.
 They decided to look into a Shopify store and launched their branded site using the Amazon Channel a few months later.

-Today, the online shopping statistics break down like this: 76.8% of Sarah’s Treats and Treasures orders come from the Amazon Channel each and every month.
+Today, 76.8% of Sarah’s Treats and Treasures orders come from the Amazon Channel each and every month.
 The channel brings in an average of 72.7% of their monthly gross merchandise volume (GMV).

 So why the expansion to Shopify?